Category: Community Service (Page 1 of 2)

 About:

-Hyde’s mission is to develop the deeper character and unique potential of each student.
-Using the Hyde process of Family-Based Character Education, Hyde will unite students, families, and teachers in helping each child achieve his or her best.
+LION’s mission is to develop the deeper character and unique potential of each student.
+Using the LION process of Family-Based Character Education, Hyde will unite students, families, and teachers in helping each child achieve his or her best.
 Rigorous learning attitudes, leadership skills, and a social conscience lay the foundation for success in college and fulfillment in life.

 How you can contribute: